ujamii/Ujamii.MailjetSubscription/README.md

 1. **MailjetSubscribeFinisher**: Adds a contact to one or more Mailjet mailing list
 2. **MailjetUnsubscribeFinisher**: Removes a contact from one or more Mailjet mailing list
+3. **MailjetListSelector**: A new form element which shows a set of lists to subscribe to/unsubscribe from.

 ## Usage

 ### Form Builder Integration

-After installing the package, the new finishers will be available in the Form Builder in the Neos backend.
+After installing the package, the two new finishers will be available in the Form Builder in the Neos backend as well as a new form type for the Mailjet ContactLists the user wants to sub/unsubscribe.
+Backend editors have to chose from all available lists which ones should be shown in frontend.
+The form field always has the name `lists`.

 #### Subscribe Finisher Configuration

-When adding the MailjetSubscribeFinisher to your form, you can configure:

-- **List ID**: The Mailjet list ID(s) to subscribe the contact to

-The Finisher expects 3 field ids to be in the form: `firstname`, `lastname` and `email`
+The Finisher expects 2 field ids to be in the form: `email` and `lists`.

 #### Unsubscribe Finisher Configuration

-When adding the MailjetUnsubscribeFinisher to your form, you can configure:

-- **List ID**: The Mailjet list ID(s) to unsubscribe the contact from

-The Finisher expects 1 field id to be in the form: `email`
+The Finisher expects 2 field ids to be in the form: `email` and `lists`.

 ## DataSource for List Selection